 Don’t have the time to read the complete article?
-Here are my top picks for the best podcast hosting services.
+As a highly experienced podcast host (320+ episodes), here are my top picks for the best podcast hosting services.

 These are just some of the podcast hosting platforms I chose to highlight.
 Read on for a detailed review of each of these (plus five more) to see which one best meets your expertise-based business podcasting needs.

-If you’re looking for the best podcast hosting platforms and sites, this article has all the answers for you.
+If you’re looking for the best podcast platforms – ones that make it possible to host a podcast and grow it – this article has all the answers for you.

 Podcasting is among the fastest-growing content types in the world.
 In the US, 100 million+ people listen to podcasts every month.
 Moreover, the total advertising revenue from podcasts is expected to surpass $1 billion in 2022.